-Former Roxy Music front man Bryan Ferry and his handsome son Tara, star in this commercial for H&M clothing stores.
+Former Roxy Music front man Bryan Ferry and his handsome son Tara, star in this commercial for H&M clothing stores, soundtracked by a cover of Duran Duran’s “Girls On Film.”
 Now I’ve seen everything.

 In contrast to the ethereal, romantic, midnight cabaret vibe of Blonde Exodus, my favorite album by Scottish expat Chris Connelly, Artificial Madness, the latest from the ex-Ministry/RevCo vocalist is fierce, briskly paced and vibrant with frenetic energy.
 Oh Chris, why did you stay away so long?